 The Fund has adopted certain investment limitations designed to limit investment risk and maintain portfolio diversification.
-These limitations are fundamental and may not be changed without the approval of the holders of a majority of the outstanding Common Shares.
+These limitations are fundamental and may not be changed without the approval of the holders of a majority of the outstanding Common Shares and Preferred Shares voting together as a single class, and the approval of the holders of a majority of the Preferred Shares voting as a separate class.
 The Fund may not: